|- candidate number||14252|

 |- hypothesis||Fatigue is an important symptom lowering the quality of life in patients with advanced or metastatic cancer.
 The efficacy of graded exercise therapy (GET) and cognitive behaviour therapy (CBT) in reducing severe fatigue in cancer survivors has been shown, but the effectiveness for cancer patients in the palliative trajectory has not been demonstrated in controlled studies.

-1. What are the effects of GET and CBT in severely fatigued patients receiving first line of palliative treatment for breast or colon cancer on fatigue severity compared to usual care?
+1. What are the effects of GET and CBT in severely fatigued patients receiving palliative treatment for locally advanced or metastatic cancer on fatigue severity compared to usual care?

 2. What are the mediators of the change in fatigue brought on by GET and CBT?
 More specifically, are (a) and increased level of physical activity and/or physical fitness; or (b) a change in fatigue related cognitions, mediators for the expected reduction in fatigue brought on by the two interventions?